 Candidates for the Prize are those whose careers have made substantial contributions to public policy including: the alleviation of poverty, the health of populations, the design of the built environment and public works, the improvement of race and ethnic relations, the pursuit of effective international relations and the conservation of natural resources.
 They may also include those whose careers have exhibited a dedication to strengthening the use of statistical evidence and quality data in the policy process.

-Candidates must be willing to accept the award in person at a ceremony to be held in spring 2019 (likely May), and must be willing to deliver a major public policy address on the topic of her/his choosing.
+Candidates must be willing to deliver a major public policy address on the topic of their choosing.

 Nominations may be considered over a three-year period.
 Feel free to contact AAPSS staff with questions.